 What's a Good GRE Score?

-You almost spend more time trying to determine the perfect GRE score than you could actually studying for it.
-With all of the online rumors and false information regarding the exam, its scoring rubric, as well as what separates a substandard score from a premium one—it's a wonder most people don't have panic attacks before they set foot in the testing center!
-Have you put much thought into what type of score you need for your own application purposes?
-Has your mind been swarming with Verbal, Quant, and Analytical Writing averages that seem to get you nowhere?
+You could almost spend more time trying to determine the perfect GRE score than actually studying for it.
+With all of the online rumors and false information about the exam, its scoring rubric, and what separates a substandard score from a premium one, it's a wonder most people don't have panic attacks before they even set foot in the testing center!
+How much thought have you put into what type of score you need for your own application purposes?
+Has your mind been swimming with Verbal, Quant, and Analytical Writing averages that seem to get you nowhere?

 Learning about what makes a good GRE score is a major aspect of studying for it.
-Not only do you need to know how far you must go with your own studies, but learning the academic expectations and terrain of a given program through its GRE scores is highly beneficial prior to beginning the graduate program of your dreams.
-In this article, we are going to break down average GRE scores as cited through ETS.
-Additionally, we are going to examine median scores by major, country of origin and program or university.
-Hopefully, this accurate information will paint a better picture of your own course of study as well as score expectations.
-After all, knowing what is ahead better charts your immediate path forward, does it not?
-We hope this article brings you insight, but also acknowledgment of everything that is expected of you and this important test.
+Not only do you need to know how far you must go with your own studies, but learning the academic expectations of a given program through its GRE scores is highly beneficial before beginning the graduate program of your dreams.
+In this article, we will break down average GRE scores as cited through ETS.
+We'll also examine mean scores by major, country of origin, and program or university.
+Hopefully, this information will paint a better picture of your own course of study as well as score expectations.
+After all, knowing what's ahead better charts your immediate path forward.
+We hope this article gives you not only insight, but acknowledgment of everything that's expected of you and this important test.

 Okay, let's dive in.